DanielJanowicz/crontab/resources/resources.md

+# Resources:
-# Here are the resources I used in order to assist with the development of this repo.
+Here are the resources I used in order to assist with the development of this repo.

 I used [crontab.guru](https://crontab.guru/) as a way to easily create the code used in crontab.md